bchainhub/foxar/doc/README.md

 # Documentation (`doc`)

-Solidity documentation generator.
+Ylem documentation generator.
 It parses the source code and generates an mdbook based on the parse tree and [NatSpec comments](https://docs.soliditylang.org/en/v0.8.17/natspec-format.html).

 ## Architecture